phpvv/db/README.md

     ->where('o.state_id', 1);                  // WHERE "o"."state_id" = ?
 ```

-By default, table joins to previous table by primary key.
+By default, table joins to previous table by primary key column.
 Default alias of table is first letters of each word of table name.
 You can change ON condition (second parameter) and alias (third parameter):
 ```php
 $query = $db->tbl->orderItem->select(/*...*/)
     ->join(